-Hit Or Miss: Kate Middleton Trolled For Expensive Erdem Dresses During Sweden-Norway Royal Tour
+Hit Or Miss: Kate Middleton Trolled For Expensive Erdem Dress During Sweden-Norway Royal Tour

 The Duchess of Cambridge was the subject of criticism after she wore a blue velvet dress from London-based designer Erdem.
 The £2,690 attire, which featured floral detailing, drew flak from critics who compared it to a set of curtains and was described as “frumpy” and dated by royal watchers.

-She wore the Erdem piece to an evening reception with Swedish royal family including Crown Princess Victoria and Prince Daniel at the Fotografiska Gallery in Stockholm.
-The event was also attended by some of the biggest names in Sweden’s music, film, music, and art industries, Mirror reported.
+She wore the Erdem piece to an evening reception with the Swedish royal family, including Crown Princess Victoria and Prince Daniel, at the Fotografiska Gallery in Stockholm.
+The event was also attended by some of the biggest names in Sweden’s music, film, music, and art industries, the Mirror reported.

 Kate wore the blue floral number, named the Christina dress, with a pair of silver earrings and Gianvito Rossi D’Orsay suede sandals.